Pawsey-Internships/diversity_inclusion_workshop/content/activity-1/activity_outline.md

 ## Standing up, standing out

-Spend 10 minutes discussing the following questions in your groups:
+Let's take 10 minutes to discuss:

 1. What do we have in common?
 2. How do we stand out from each other?